haxmax/sso-poc-dotnet/README.md

-# sso-poc
+# SSO-POC
- POC for single sign on
+ POC for single sign on Asp.net Framework

 ## How to do